Canon T3i vs Nikon D2Xs

 Studio photographers will appreciate that the Nikon D2Xs (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T3i and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3i and D2Xs can be found, respectively, in the Canon T3i Manual (free pdf) or the online Nikon D2Xs Manual.

 So what is the bottom line?
 Is the Canon T3i better than the Nikon D2Xs or vice versa?
 The listing below highlights the relative strengths of the two models.